php-monsters/laravel-iranian-sms/README.md

 # Laravel SMS Component
-Laravel Package for dealing with Iranian SMS providers working with Laravel 5+ support multiple config for providers
+Laravel Package for dealing with Iranian SMS providers working with Laravel 5+ Support multiple config for each provider

 ## Installation